riungemaina/junior-director-pro/README.md

 This is a abstraction layer for Remotion to help kids learn how to create videos with code

+Note: _The project is very opinionated since we are trying to remove overhead for kids_

 ## What's inside?

 This Project includes the following packages/apps: